layline-io/layline-doc/docs/03-assets/sinks/asset-sink-sharepoint.md

 ### Directories

-Underneath the configured base location the SharePoint sink requires the definition of at least two different directories:
+Underneath the configured base location the SharePoint sink allows the definition of the following different directories:

 1. **Output Directory** : The directory to write output files to.
 2. **Temporary Directory** : The directory to write output files to during processing (see description below).